Shadow and deflection angle of rotating black hole in asymptotically safe gravity: Black hole shadow

-where $r_*$ is the distance between the observer and the black hole while $\theta_0$ is the inclination angle between the line of sight of the observer and the rotational axis of the black hole, for practical purpose we can consider $r_*\to \infty$.
-Using geodesic equations and celestial coordinate equations one can directly relate coordinate $\alpha$ and $\beta$ to the impact parameter as
+where $r_*$ is the distance between the observer and the black hole while $\theta_0$ is the inclination angle between the line of sight of the observer and the rotational axis of the black hole.
+Here, we assume observer at infinity.
+Using geodesic equations (\ref{tuch})-(\ref{phiuch}) and celestial coordinates (\ref{aalp}), one can directly relate coordinates $\alpha$ and $\beta$ to the impact parameters by